Skip to main content

 • If the petitioner is married, the spouse must join

-• The adoptive parent or parents must have resided in the state during the six months prior to the adoption
+• The adoptive parent or parents must live in the state for at least six months before the adoption

 • Human Resources, Division of Child and Family Services